tomaroberts/nii2dcm/README.md

 ## Reference DICOM metadata transferral

 There are often situations where it can be useful to transfer information from an existing DICOM Study into a new DICOM Series.
-For example, if you want to store the results from an image processing task alongside your original DICOM Study.
+For example, if you want to store your new DICOM dataset alongside your original DICOM Study.

 The `-r` or `--ref-dicom` flag attempts to transfer common DICOM attributes from a reference DICOM file into the output DICOM: